taha-mcp/terminal-wiki/README.md

 ## Contribute
 You can contribute to the TIT terminal emulator in many ways!
 We welcome all types of contributions.
 For more details, check out the [Contributions Guide](Contribution%20Guide).

+# Getting Started
+To get started learning the terminal check out [Getting Started](Getting%20Started).
+You'll learn some basic command and the basic shortcuts.